Exit poll twists peak: Bengal remains a nail biter, Assam goes BJP, Kerala swings UDF - BusinessToday

 |18-26

 The BJP, despite remaining a smaller force in Tamil Nadu politics, has attempted to expand its footprint through its alliance with the AIADMK.
-Actor-turned-politician Vijay and his TVK party have also added unpredictability to the contest, especially among younger and urban voters.
+Actor-turned-politician Vijay has added unpredictability to the contest, especially among younger and urban voters.

 MUST READ | Stalin again in Tamil Nadu?
 Vijay set for blockbuster debut, AIADMK struggles